jimbol/learn-terraform/guide/META_ARGUMENTS.md

 }
 ```

-Looking at the tfstate file we can spot the dependency under the `dependencies` key.
+After applying we can look at the tfstate file and can spot the dependency under the `dependencies` key.

 ## `count`
 Perhaps 1 instance isn't enough.
 Maybe we need to run multiple instances running our application.
 Enter, the `count` meta-argument.
 I want 3 copies of this instance, so I'll add `count = 3`.